OllieJones/index-wp-mysql-for-speed/readme.txt

 == Description ==

+Use this plugin with the Index MySQL Tool under the Tools menu.
+Or, give the shell command _wp help index-mysql_ to learn how to use it with WP-CLI.

 Where does WordPress store all that stuff that makes your site great?
 Where are your pages, posts, products, media, users, custom fields, metadata, and all your valuable content?
 All that data is in the [MySQL](https://www.mysql.com/) relational database management system.
 (Some hosting providers and servers use the [MariaDB](https://mariadb.org/) fork of WordPress; it works exactly the same as MySQL itself.)

 As your site grows, your MySQL tables grow.
 Giant tables can make your page loads slow down, frustrate your users, and even hurt your search-engine rankings.
 What can you do about this?